Table of contents

 Web tracking is the collection and analysis of visitor data and their interactions on a website.
 This information can be used to make several statements:

-Which content is particularly interesting and which is not?
-And how can I change this to increase sales?
+- Which content is particularly interesting, which is not - and how can I change this to increase sales?

-Are there any technical errors that need to be fixed?
+- Are there any usability problems or technical errors that need to be rectified?

-If the information and insights gained are integrated into the marketing strategy, the use of web tracking can help to optimize a website and generate business success.
+If the information obtained is integrated into the marketing strategy, the use of web tracking can help to optimize a website and generate business success.

 How does web tracking work?

-The collection, storage and processing of personal data is generally prohibited unless permission has been granted in the form of consent from the data subject or a legal regulation.
-The data you collect must be tied to a specific purpose and only collected if you need it for this purpose.
+The collection, storage and processing of personal data is generally prohibited unless permission has been granted in the form of consent from the data subject or a legal document.
+The data you collect must be tied to a purpose and only collected if you need it for this purpose.

 Web tracking tools - overview